Join our newsletter!

 Amazon | Bookshop

-Are there any middle-grade horror books that you feel belong to the list?
+Are there any middle-grade horror books that you feel belong on the list?
 Make sure to let me know in the comments!

 Make sure you subscribe to my newsletter because I will be updating this once I read more Middle-grade horror novels.
 This will be the perfect opportunity to stay up to date!